-d) A student must provide all details (original or attested authentic copies)such as course contents, number of contact hours, course instructor /project guide and evaluation system for the course for which he is requesting a credits transfer.
+A student must provide all details (original or attested authentic copies)such as course contents, number of contact hours, course instructor /project guide and evaluation system for the course for which he is requesting a credits transfer.
 He shall also provide the approval or acceptance letter from the other side.
-These details will be evaluated by the concerned Board of Studies before giving approval.
-The Board of Studies will then decide the number of equivalent credits the student will get for such course(s) in DBATU.
+These detailswill be evaluated by the concerned Board of Studies before giving approval.
+The Board of d) A student has to get minimum passing grades/ marks for such ourses for which the credits transfers are to be made.

+Studies will then decide the number of equivalent credits the student will get for such course(s) in DBATU.
 The complete details will then be forwarded to Dean for approval.